+We originally executed an Employment Agreement with Alastair Hughes, one of our Named Executive Officers, in 1999.
 We did so when we were generally entering into standard employment agreements with our executives in the United Kingdom in order to be consistent with the labor market practices in that country.
-The agreement with Mr. Hughes provides for an annual contribution to an individual pension plan with a pension provider of Mr. Hughes' choice.
+The agreement with Mr. Hughes provides for an annual contribution to an individual pension plan with a pension provider of Mr. Hughes's choice.
 The amount of the contribution is based on age and different percentages of salary up to a maximum of £100,000.
 Before Mr. Hughes took individual responsibility for his pension arrangements in 1995, he was a member of the Company's U.K. Trust Pension Scheme, a defined benefit plan, from October 1993 to April 1995.
 As a result, there is a deferred pension due to Mr. Hughes when he reaches age 60 equal to £695 per year (as increased by a consumer price index capped at 5% per year maximum from April 1995 to the date of his 60th birthday).

-Alastair Hughes - Agreement Regarding Extension of Expatriate Assignment
+Alastair Hughes - Agreement Regarding Termination of Expatriate Assignment